microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_security_baseline/_index.md

     ![Screenshot of Azure Arc-enabled server connectivity status](./02.png)

-## Azure Security Basline on Azure Arc connected machines
+## Azure Security Baseline on Azure Arc connected machines

 - Now you can assign Azure security baseline policies to your Arc-connected machines.
 Note that there are different policies for Windows and Linux machines.